When you buy with our links, we may earn a commission. See how we work with brands

 This mattress has a deep level of sinkage and an extremely high level of bounce.
 The coil-on-coil design enhances the bounce and gives this mattress an extremely active feel.
 These coils are also a big contributing factor to the exceptional cooling performance.

-In our tests, the Saatva earned an overall score of 9.74, the #2 best mattress tested to date.
-It’s exceptional performance is unmatched by any mattress except for the Winkbed.
+In our tests, the Saatva earned an overall score of 9.68, making it the #2 best mattress tested to date.
+Its exceptional performance is unmatched by any mattress except for the Winkbed.

-A Saatva Classic is $1,795 for a queen mattress, 30% more expensive than the average mattress, but you’re also getting a mattress that performs significantly above the average score (8.54).
+A Saatva Classic is $1,795 for a queen mattress, which is 23% more expensive than the average mattress, but you’re also getting a mattress that performs significantly above the average score.
 For fantastic cooling and an active feel, the Saatva Classic checks all the boxes.

 Click here to read the full Saatva Classic review.